johnsolarz/splash/README.md

 ```
 git clone git@github.com/johsolarz/splash.git
 ```
-and rename the directory to the name of your theme or website.
+and rename the directory to the name of your theme.

 3. [Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies contained in `package.json` by running the following from the theme directory:
 ```
 npm install
 ```
-4. Surfs up
+4. Surf's up

 ## Author